PhilMele/M3Project/README.md

 * Pixso - Used to design wireframes.
 * ui.dev - Used to generate first image in Readme file rendering site in different format.
 * notion.so - Used to generate tables for Readme file in markdown format.
-* Favicon.io - Used to generate favicon
 * Heroku for server and PostgreSQL database hosting
 * AWS S3 Bukect to host favicon
+* DB Beaver for ERD generator

 ## 5. Testing <a name="testing"></a>
 ### 5.1 Validator Testing <a name="val-testing"></a>